NuwanSriBandara/DielecNet/README.md

 # DielecNet
-Explainable AI-inspired Contrastive Deep Neural Network for the Dielectric Characterization of Biomimetic Materials
+Project page for Explainable AI-inspired Contrastive Deep Neural Network for the Dielectric Characterization of Biomimetic Materials